 The common starling is from Europe, North Africa and western Asia.

 Around 1,000 birds were introduced to New Zealand from the 1860s to the 1880s.
 Starlings are found throughout mainland New Zealand, except in densely forested or mountainous country.
 They have spread to the Chatham, subantarctic, Kermadec island groups, and further afield to other Pacific islands.

 In the breeding season, both males and females have a glossy purple- or green-black head and breast, and yellow bill – pink at the base in females, blue in males.
 Their wings and underbodies have yellow-buff speckles, which, in winter, also extend over the breast and head.
 They are about 21 centimetres long and weigh 85 grams.

 Starling nests are untidy heaps of grass in holes in trees or buildings, or at the base of clumps of vegetation.
 Females lay four or five pale blue eggs, and about half lay a second clutch later in the season.
 Life expectancy is around three years, but the oldest recorded was 14.

 Outside the breeding season, starlings gather each night in sheltered communal roosts, where predators are scarce.
 Specific trees may be used – for example, in central Wellington large numbers used to roost in a single pōhutukawa tree on The Terrace.
-On the Kapiti Coast starlings congregate at dusk on pest-free Mana Island.
+A little to the north, starlings congregate at dusk on pest-free Mana Island.
 At dawn they disperse, travelling dozens of kilometres to feed.
 Some roosting flocks number a million birds.

 The myna (Acridotheres tristis) is native to Central Asia, from India to Afghanistan, and has been introduced around the Pacific.
 Although the same family as starlings, mynas are larger, measuring about 24 centimetres long and weighing 125 grams.